AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

   }
 ]
 ```
-The `localityDetails` fragment definition includes a conditional-phrase which depends on `country` text tag.
+The `localityDetails` fragment includes a conditional-phrase which depends on `country` text tag.
 Based on the value of `country` text tag, value of `localityDetails` differs.
 For India, the format of `localityDetails` is
 `street`
-`postCode city`
+`postCode city`,
 `country`.
 For USA, the format of `localityDetails` is
 `street`
-`city, state zip`
+`city state zip`,
 `country`.

 ![Output of fragment with condition in document](../images/fragments-condition.png)

 ### Optional
-Setting the tag as optional will replace the tag with empty string if it's value is not present in input json data and fragment json data.
+Setting the tag as optional inside the fragment will replace the tag with empty string if it's value is not present in input json data and fragment json data.

 ```json
 [